If you want to see the very best ways contractors can gain more business all in one place, then keep reading.

 But subpar craftsmanship, poor communication, or a bad attitude will lock you out of this gold mine every single time.

-Here’s a great article for an effective approach to approach word of mouth marketing in today's culture.
+Here’s a great article for an effective approach in today's culture that includes the advantages of word of mouth advertising.

 40. Referral Incentives